-Basic couponing is a great way to save some money, but if you really want to save a lot of money, you have to get more extreme.
+Basic couponing is a great way to save more money, but if you really want to save a lot of money, you have to get more extreme.
 Extreme couponing is using a large quantity of coupons and other saving techniques to acquire a significant number of products at a deeply discounted price.
 Discounts can range from 50% – 100% off the purchase price.
 Keep in mind, this is not couponing for beginners.
 Extreme couponing is a great way to save money, but it is not for everyone.
 In this post I look at what to consider before becoming an extreme couponer.
 The couponing tips below are not in any particular order – but they will kick-start your education on how to coupon, so read on for some extreme money-saving details.

 Do you have the space to become a couponer?

 Do you have the time and money for couponing?

 Most extreme couponers dedicate a set amount of time each day or week to go through coupon offerings.
 But you also have to know where to find coupons.
 Extreme couponers peruse newspapers, magazines, couponing websites, email subscriptions and apps for savings.
 Check out 6 of the best Apps for Couponing.
 The level of dedication to saving money can take up hours.

 Another factor to consider is the time and gas money or transportation fare needed to shop at multiple stores that offer these discounts.
 Many extreme couponers can save enough money to make the cost of gas or transportation negligible.
 It really depends on what is important to you.